 Anxiety often triggers the fight or flight response of the body that makes the brain flush the body with adrenaline to prepare you for a tense situation.
 In short term, it offers a better pulse and breathing rate so the brain can get more oxygen.

 However, if your body requires adrenaline on a regular basis then it does weaken the immune system in the long run.
 It makes the body open to viral infections and other health issues.
 Practicing yoga for anxiety and stress safeguards the digestive issues by calming down the mind with controlled breathing.

 No need to be disappointed as with the problem also comes the solution.
 The yoga for anxiety and stress helps you get over everyday problems and maintain a calm composure in the long run.
-It is time you know how practicing yoga can help you life a life free of anxiety and stress.
+It is time you know how practicing yoga can help your live a life free of anxiety and stress.